tess-sublette/1600Final/2Details.md

 - **Name It:** Name the file and add the extension .svg at the end

 ### Step 2: Start Coding
+- Make sure it has `html` at the front
 - Start the code with: `<svg>`
 - Set the size of the SVG by adding in: `width="--" height="--"` to the `<svg>` (Defaulted to pixel measurements initially)
 - Declare the shape on a new line starting with: `<circle`